Thecarlosmff/Scripts/Find Text/Images/Colors/README.md

 ### Saturation

 Using the Red color as we found in the Hue let's use a Hue between 170-179 & 0-9.
-In the program, we use *py PyRun.py PyFunction.ImageToText.remove_bg img1.png 170 0 0 9 255 255* this should give us most of the Red, but if we want a specific part let's start by changing the Saturation.
+In the program, we use set the min Hue to 170 and the max Hue to 9 this should give us most of the Red, but if we want a specific part let's start by changing the Saturation.
 The previous image can be tricky because not much really changes if we alter the other parameters.
 Let's use: [Saturation Image](https://github.com/Thecarlosmff/Scripts/blob/c92781933cc3c9e91e6bf81a89226d8f2b8e6c43/Find%20Text/Images/pnghut_depth-color-wheel-photography-theory-magenta-vector-hand-drawn-ring.png).
-Applying the command above we have
+Applying the settings above we have

 <img src="https://github.com/Thecarlosmff/Scripts/blob/e889f06bac5df88aee036a5d78c6b6481ee5576c/Find%20Text/Images/Saturation%20Not%20Applyed.png" alt="Hue Gif" class="inline" width="300" height="300"/>